 Contains Ponzi schemers, a Quaker funeral and cute jump drives shaped like llamas.

-Click here to order from Amazon.com, in ebook or print; here for Barnes & Noble; and here for Kobo.
+Click here to order from Amazon.com, in ebook or print; or click here for a list of other e-retailers.

 |The Next One Will Kill You|

 |The world's a tough place for an FBI agent,